 Few things say “I’m an expert in my field” like being a published author.
 While print titles still have more clout with traditional audiences, eBooks like those for Kindle and other e-readers are gaining popularity.
 If you’re looking to establish yourself as an expert, traditional publishing houses may get you the most notoriety, but self-publishing with a good public relations agent can get you similar results today.

 Being sure to include your social media links – including Twitter – is a great way to allow readers to connect with your expertise after reading your book.
 Start by offering your Twitter ID on the inside front cover, where many bookstore shoppers will look for your bio; then include your information on the back cover, in the introduction, and throughout the book.

 If you are willing to think outside of the box, you can even include your Twitter ID in the footer of every page.
 Even if they don’t follow you immediately after reading the book, they will subconsciously recognize your account in the future and be more willing to follow you if they come across your name again.

 Several prominent social media celebrities even use Twitter to launch subsequent titles, so don’t overlook the possibilities here.
 The opportunities are endless!

+Reports and white papers are still an essential form of communication for industries and markets around the globe.
 If you have any data or research to share, or even just helpful ideas, publishing a report or whitepaper can successfully get you the attention of industry leaders, media, and yes – social media.

+You can get your white papers and reports distributed by trade magazine distributors across North America, which will often give you the customers’ information.
 Offer the report or whitepaper on your own website, as well as on Twitter itself.
 You may find that the link to your report gets retweeted, getting you valuable exposure!